SharpWheel417/SharpWheel417/README.md

 ⍻ The client is shown the exchange rate and the amount required in rub or USDT

-⍻ The client can place an order, then the admin will receive a message about the order, and each order is given a unique ID The commission will increase depending on the volume
+⍻ The client can place an order, then the admin will receive a message about the order, and each order is given a unique ID The commission will increase depending on the Amount

 ⍻ The admin can accept or reject the order
 ⍻ It is possible to communicate with the client via a bot